tuftsceeo/Tufts_Create3_Examples/README.md

 ## Get Started
 1. If you are not currently in your virtual machine, go to that now.
 Once you are there, open [this link](https://github.com/brianabouchard/Tufts_Create3_Examples) in your virtual machine.
 Download this repository (on your virtual machine).
     - Click the green "Code" button then "Download ZIP"
 2. Unzip the repository & move it to the **Home** directory of your virtual machine.
-Double check it is still named "Tufts_Create3_Examples."
 3. Follow the READMEs in the other folders to test out the code.

 ## Generally Important Information

-In any file, if a piece of code is written inside {} brackets it means you should fill it out with your unique namespace/package name/workspace etc. Do not include the {} when you run the code.
+In any file, if a piece of code is written inside {} or [] brackets it means you should fill it out with your unique namespace/package name/workspace etc. Do not include the {} or [] when you run the code.

 For example, if the namespace of my Create® 3 robot is JonSnow.
 Then I would want to modify the code accordingly.
 For example:
 ```